Starting Your IT DR Journey ...

 - Do you have an existing IT DR framework and policy?
 Is IT DR part of your IT Policy?
 IT Security Policy?
 You may find some of these terms in this IT DR Glossary.

 - Do you know who should be members of your IT DR team?

 - What is your roles in cyber security incidents?
 Start with the Cyber Security Glossary.

-What is A Disaster?
+What Is A Disaster?

 A Disaster is a sudden unplanned event that causes great damage or serious loss to an organization.
 It results in an organization failing to provide critical business functions for some predetermined minimum period of time.

 - What Are the Key Terminology You Need to Know for Business Continuity Management (BCM) and IT Disaster Recovery (DR)?
 Starting with "Six Key Terms Synonymous to "Disruption" You Need to Know for BCM?"
-These terms applies to IT DR too especially when it disrupts the IT systems and infrastructure.
+These terms apply to IT DR too especially when it disrupts the IT systems and infrastructure.